Skip to main content

 Real-world use cases

-Case 1: E-commerce page truncated by Googlebot
+Case 1: an e-commerce page truncated by Googlebot

 Symptom: The FAQ and navigation links at the bottom of your category page do not appear in Google results.